raytroop/raytroop.github.io/source/_posts/delta-sigma.md

 **Analog Delta Sigma Modulators (ADSM)**  are used in the context of *analog-to-digital conversion*

+- In a CT delta-sigma ADC, there is no need for an anti-aliasing filter or a front-end sampler

 **Digital Delta Sigma Modulators (DDSM)** are commonly used in *digital to-analog conversion* and *fractional-N frequency synthesis*

+- In a DDSM, the *input is digital* and the *filters are implemented digitally*
+- the input to the DDSM is often a *constant digital word*, this covers delta-sigma fractional-N synthesizers in the frequency generation application